V4Fire/Client/src/components/base/b-dynamic-page/README.md

 # components/base/b-dynamic-page

-This module provides a component to dynamically load page components.
-Basically, it uses with a router.
+This module provides a component for dynamically loading page components.
+Mainly used with a router.

 ## Synopsis